 While the myth that you lose 40% of heat through your head has been debunked, when the temperature drops really low, your ears will hurt when it's cold, not to mention it's a real shock to the system if you're running early in the morning.
-Sometimes a hood on a jumper is just as good to help me warm up quicker, so there's always that option too.
+Go for an Adidas Cimaheat option, or opt for warmer fabrics like wool and cashmere to keep your head cosy.

 #2: A scarf